Owner and Founder

 On the compelling covers of every card for the new family member, one who is not feeling so well, those who have crossed over the Rainbow Bridge and just want us to know that they’re okay, saying good bye and thanks for the life of love they had with us... and cards from them just for fun featuring those very special fur-friends we love.

-Same Gender Love is proud of who we are and who we love, and we are sure if given the opportunity you too will love who we are and what we have created for everyone.
+Love Is Love Boutique is proud of who we are and who we love, and we are sure if given the opportunity you too will love who we are and what we have created for everyone.

 Paula D. Johnson